 Cranesville is a tiny borough located in the state of Pennsylvania.
 With a population of 569 people and just one neighborhood, Cranesville is the 958th largest community in Pennsylvania.
 Cranesville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Cranesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Cranesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cranesville are a mix of both white- and blue-collar jobs.
 Overall, Cranesville is a borough of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Cranesville who work in sales jobs (17.42%), business and financial occupations (9.55%), and office and administrative support (8.99%).

-As is often the case in a small borough, Cranesville doesn't have a public transportation system that people use for their commute.
+Cranesville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Cranesville citizens is substantially higher than the typical US community, as 29.91% of adults in Cranesville have at least a bachelor's degree.